 The Lean Thinking Principles

-The five Lean principles help teams apply the Lean concept to project management.
+The five Lean principles help teams apply the Lean concept to project management and managing stakeholders.

 So here’s a close look at each Lean principle:

 To lay Lean’s foundations, you first need to define the value of your product or service.